+Students' work will be marked in accordance with current HNC/HND marking guidelines.
 The general criteria for the assessment of work will be used throughout, and the most up to date version can be found on the Course site on the VLE.
 Assignment-specific criteria will be set where necessary.
-Details of both of these will be included in individual unit booklets.